SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Why would the metal be dirty?
 Did they leave it in the mud?"

-Iron answered, "Not exactly, when we buy specialty metal, we only want to pay for that metal, so we consider a metal clean when it doesn't have any other materials on it.
-Dirt and mud would make a metal dirty, but usually our customers clean the metal before they bring it in."
+Iron answered, "Not exactly.
+When we buy specialty metal, we only want to pay for that metal, so we consider a metal clean when it doesn't have any other materials on it.
+Dirt and mud would make a metal dirty, but usually our customers clean that off before they bring it in."

 Sweetie Belle nodded.